 We also have responsibility for regulating our members.
 This requires colleagues to carry out investigations which may lead to disciplinary sanctions on a member for the protection of both the Law Society Guarantee Fund (now operating as the Client Protection Fund) and the public.

-The information provided by an inquirer seeking advice will be kept confidential unless it involves dishonest handling of client's money or money laundering by a solicitor.
-For the limited purpose of responding to the inquiry it may be necessary to obtain some identifying information such as the inquirer's name, business name, business address and/or telephone number.
+The information provided by an enquirer seeking advice will be kept confidential unless it involves dishonest handling of client's money or money laundering by a solicitor.
+For the limited purpose of responding to the enquiry it may be necessary to obtain some identifying information such as the enquirer's name, business name, business address and/or telephone number.
 Staff handling and responding to a request for assistance are required to maintain the confidentiality of the caller's identifying information within the professional support team apart from a situation where a solicitor has dealt dishonestly with client's money or there is suspicion that a solicitor is engaged in money laundering.
-Inquiries shall not trigger an inspection, audit, investigation etc of the inquirer's firm.
-However, such inquiries will not protect a party from an inspection, audit, investigation etc that is the result of other information coming to the attention of the Society's regulatory arm.
+Inquiries shall not trigger an inspection, audit, investigation etc of the enquirer's firm.
+However, such inquiries will not protect a party from an inspection, audit, investigation etc that is the result of other information coming to the attention of our regulatory arm.

 What is the purpose of the protocol?

-The Society's protocol provides a uniform policy to alleviate concerns that solicitors or their employees may have about possibly becoming the target of enforcement action by the Society as a consequence of information provided in a request for assistance.
-The protocol describes how such information will be handled by the Society.
+Our protocol provides a uniform policy to alleviate concerns that solicitors or their employees may have about possibly becoming the target of enforcement action by the Society as a consequence of information provided in a request for assistance.
+The protocol describes how such information will be handled by us.

-(1) regulation and standards (including registration and membership) an
+(1) regulation and standards (including registration and membership) and

 (2) representation and support

-Professional advice and guidance is within representation and support and all services in this area are provided to help and assist members.
-To do this effectively various protections are in place to ensure separation from the Society's regulatory functions.
+Professional advice and guidance sits within representation and support and all services in this area are provided to help and assist members.
+To do this effectively various protections are in place to ensure separation from our regulatory functions.

 The solicitors in the professional support team: